deeheber/danielle-heberling-dot-xyz/content/blog/upgrading-to-cdk-v2/index.md

 ```

 ## Closing thoughts
-Overall the upgrade process was pretty seamless on my end (keep in mind I just did this with a small-ish personal project though).
+Overall the upgrade process was seamless.
+Keep in mind that this was just a small personal project not using many constructs, so your experience might possibly differ from mind.
 The team at AWS did a great job writing documentation on this topic.

-Despite the announcement of CDK v2 moving out of developer preview, I did notice that many constructs for v2 are still in alpha...so that seemed a bit misleading.
-I'm excited about CDK v2, but I personally plan to wait a bit before upgrading larger/more business critical applications to ensure that constructs are mature enough to work with the new version.
+Despite the announcement of CDK v2 moving out of developer preview, I did notice that many constructs for v2 are still in alpha...so that seemed somewhat misleading.
+I'm excited about CDK v2, but I plan to wait a bit before upgrading business critical applications to ensure that constructs are mature and will work reliably with the new version.
 I am pretty excited about all of the improvements under the hood and look forward to using it in the future.